stfc/PSyclone/doc/user_guide/transformations.rst

 OpenMP Tasking
 ++++++++++++++
-PSyclone supports OpenMP Tasking, through the :ref:`OMPTaskloopTrans` and :ref:`OMPTaskwaitTrans` transformations. :ref:`OMPTaskloopTrans` transformations can be applied to loops, whilst the :ref:`OMPTaskwaitTrans` operator is applied to an OpenMP Parallel Region, and computes the dependencies caused by Taskloops, and adds OpenMP Taskwait statements to satisfy those dependencies.
+PSyclone supports OpenMP Tasking, through the `OMPTaskloopTrans` and `OMPTaskwaitTrans` transformations. `OMPTaskloopTrans` transformations can be applied to loops, whilst the `OMPTaskwaitTrans` operator is applied to an OpenMP Parallel Region, and computes the dependencies caused by Taskloops, and adds OpenMP Taskwait statements to satisfy those dependencies.